gbif/dwc-dp/darwin-core-data-package-guide.md

 | rdf:         | http://www.w3.org/1999/02/22-rdf-syntax-ns# |
 | rdfs:        | http://www.w3.org/2000/01/rdf-schema# |

-## 2. Descriptor content
+## 2 Descriptor content

-### 2.1 What is the package descriptor (`datapackage.json`)?
+### 2.1 What is the package descriptor?
-`datapackage.json` is the single JSON file that describes your dataset: its basic metadata, the profile it conforms to, and the list of data files (“resources”) together with their table schemas.
+The file `datapackage.json` is the JSON file that describes your dataset: its basic metadata, the profile it conforms to, and the list of data files (“resources”) together with their table schemas.

 A Darwin Core Data Package (DwC-DP):
 - **MUST** be a valid [Frictionless Data Package](https://specs.frictionlessdata.io/data-package/), and